 As for other newcomers, Game of Thrones actress Oona Chaplin and Fear the Walking Dead star Cliff Curtis will be joining the sequels.
 Edie Falco (Nurse Jackie, The Sopranos) is playing a new character General Ardmore.

-Fast & Furious star Vin Diesel has also joined the sequels, alongside Jemaine Clement, who plays a marine biologist Dr. Ian Garvin, whom Cameron describes as "one of my favourite characters".
+Fast & Furious star Vin Diesel has also joined the sequels, alongside Jemaine Clement, who plays a marine biologist Dr. Ian Garvin, whom Cameron describes as "one of my favorite characters".

 Star Trek: Discovery star Michelle Yeoh also joined the cast as scientist Karina Mogue.
 Producer Jon Landau shared our first look at Yeoh on set in March 2021.
 According to the caption, she will be in Avatar 3 as well.